SauceLLC/sauce4strava/README.md

 Disclaimer
 --------
 I don't work for Strava nor have I interacted with any persons from Strava in the writing of this extension.
-Much of the work is inspired by the Strava Enhancement Suite, which I can also recommend in conjunction with this extension.
 All the information used in this extension is readily available within the Strava.com website.

 Legal